 So that's really all there is to making use of Raster Order Groups' expanded capabilities on A11.
 You've seen how Raster Order Groups are even more flexible on A11 than on any other GPU.
 The hardware supports multiple groups, which can eliminate over-synchronization and improve performance.
 They work hand-in-hand with A11's fragment shader's access to tile memory and you can use tile shaders to entirely change the character of your imageblocks, including Raster Order Group configuration, right in the middle of your render pass.
 Putting it all together, this lets you build workloads on A11 that are incredibly light on bandwidth, and very well-performing.

 For more information about Metal 2 and A11, and links to the sample code, please visit the Metal developer website.
+Thank you for watching.